pedroanicio/Decision_support_systems_work/README.md

    public static final String USER = "your_username";
    public static final String PASSWORD = "your_password";
    ```
+3. Configure the environment variables in application.properties;

-3. Build and run the backend:
+4. Build and run the backend:
    ```bash
    ./mvnw spring-boot:run
    ```